Planning & Development

 - Advantage Pickens: for info on some of the advantages of developing in Pickens, click here.

-- Building Permit: required for new structures 200 sqft or greater in size; additions; finish-out; and/or significant renovations.
-Maintenance and repair, such as improvements to roofing, siding, windows does not require a permit.
-For owner-occupied residential, the homeowner can get a permit in his/her name.
-For other permitting such as commercial and industrial projects, a State-licensed contractor must obtain the permit.
+- Building Permit: required for new structures 200 sqft or greater in size as well as additions; finish-out; and/or significant renovations.
+Maintenance and repair (improvements to roofing, siding, windows, etc.) does not require a permit.
+For owner-occupied residential, homeowner can get a permit in his/her name.
+For other permitting (spec house, commercial, industrial, etc.) a State-licensed contractor must obtain the permit.
+For multi-family and nonresidential projects, submit 5 copies of building plans for review.

 - Codes (County): Pickens County Code of Ordinances may be found at www.municode.com